-1) Grades for study guides, quizzes, exams and in-class assignments can be anticipated within 2 weeks of the due date (unless assignments/study guides contain a majority of text).
+1) Grades for activity assignments, study guides, quizzes, exams and in-class assignments (on campus only) can be anticipated within 2 weeks of the due date (unless assignments/study guides contain a majority of text).
 Turning an assignment in early does not mean grading will be done early.
 Sometimes, a set of assignments will take longer to grade, especially if the assignment is heavy in text (study guides may fall into this category) and may take an additional week.

 2) In regards to late submissions, they are not accepted.
 Make-up exams, missed assignments/study guides/quizzes are ONLY permitted if there is a UNIVERSITY EXCUSED ABSENCE AND THERE IS DOCUMENTATION.
 Being busy, over sleeping, taking an extra shift at work, or general issues are NOT university excused absences.
 Please do not ask for extensions based upon these issues.
 If a university excused absence is in place with documentation, the student has 1 (one) week to complete the activity.
 This is one week from the day of the due date, NOT a week from when the student returns to contacts the instructor.
 After 1 (one) week, no points will be awarded.
-Determination of a university excused absence is based upon being sick and having gone to a medical professional (who can provide documentation), university sporting event in which you are actively participating in (which documentation is required), death in the immediate family (grand parent, parent, sibling, child, aunt/uncle for which you can provide documentation), military deployment (which documentation can be provided for), or legal (such as a court date that documentation can be provided for).
+Determination of a university excused absence is based upon being sick and having gone to a medical professional (who can provide documentation), death in the immediate family (grand parent, parent, sibling, child, aunt/uncle for which you can provide documentation), military deployment (which documentation can be provided for), or legal (such as a court date that documentation can be provided for).
 Moving or travel is NOT a university excused absence.